 I lead a team of superheroes who turn their disabilities into super-abilities.
-We fight villains and work to make the world a better place.
+We battle villains, fight injustice, and work to make the world a better place.
 I have epilepsy, but I don't let it stop me from taking on the next challenge.

 I haven't always had epilepsy.
 It started when my younger brother, Logan, and I drove from New York City to Philadelphia to have Thanksgiving with our parents.
-There was a huge lightning storm during dinner, and the house was hit.
-That bolt zapped both of our brains and sent us to the hospital.
+There was a lightning storm during dinner and the house was hit.
+That bolt zapped both our brains.

 Did you know that being struck by lightning can cause seizures?
-I now know this first hand, and after I got used to the idea of having epilepsy (two seizures gets you a diagnosis), I discovered I could channel the errant electrical activity in my brain through my fingertips and into the world in the form of lightning.
+After I got used to the idea of having epilepsy (two seizures gets you a diagnosis), I discovered I could make the errant electrical activity in my brain run through my fingertips out into the world as lightning.
 That made epilepsy pretty cool.
 Being able to shoot lightning is my superpower.
-Ironic, right?
-Logan also ended up with some very interesting repercussions from that lightning storm.
+Kind of ironic, right?
+Logan also ended up with some very interesting repercussions from that storm.

 Your Strength" - Epilectra

-But wait!
-SEEZ isn't only our team of superheroes.
-SEEZ is also a nonprofit.
+In addition to being our team of superheroes, SEEZ is also a real-life nonprofit.
 Its mission is to empower people with disabilities and their loved ones to live productive and fulfilling lives by providing the necessary resources, information, camaraderie, and support.
 What's really cool is they've asked me to be their spokeshero!
 Check it out at www.SEEZ.us.

-I know I make a positive difference in the world, and my epilepsy enables me to do that.
+I know I make a positive difference in the world, and my epilepsy lets me to do that.
 I've grown to like being a little different.
-After all, everyone's different is one way or another.
+After all, everyone's different in one way or another.

 Enjoy my website.
-Maybe I'll see you walking around New York one day!
+Maybe I'll meet you walking around New York one day!

 BE YOUR OWN SUPERHERO!